seejohnrun/seejohnrun.github.io/_posts/2012-01-28-redis-zset.markdown

 ---

-For the past 2 years I've been all about [Redis](http://redis.io/), and something I m continually excited about is `ZSET`.
+For the past 2 years I've been all about [Redis](http://redis.io/), and something I'm continually excited about is `ZSET`.

 It is a sorted set implementation built into Redis.
 Its super fast, flexible, and I use it all the time, probably sometimes just because its fun.